 Even if the deadline is a week away, work on the project ASAP.
 Give yourself goals, be honest, and hold yourself accountable.
 Procrastination can become a lifestyle.
 Don’t let it creep up on you.

 When you are up against a tight deadline, don’t hesitate to stay awake the whole night.
 Sometimes, work requires such commitments and you shouldn’t hesitate from working long hours.

 You could be extremely diligent and still fail to meet a deadline.
 This has happened to the best of us.

 First off, if you can’t squeeze everything into the 8-hour work shift, and you would have to stay in the office till morning, stay late!
 I know it is unpleasant but staying up late is better than having to tell the client you can’t deliver within the promised deadline.

-However, if there is no way you can make it and you are better off calling the client and explaining the situation, then negotiate another deadline.
+However, if there is no way you can make it and you are better off calling the client and explain the situation to prevent them turn into angry clients, then negotiate another deadline.
 This time, make sure it’s realistic and has a cushion.

 Learn from your mistakes

 Since you are here learning how to meet your deadlines, if you have missed one in the past, learn from your mistakes.
 Don’t beat yourself up.
 Take it as a learning experience.
 Reanalyze the situation and think about where you went wrong.
 Avoid this mistake in the future.